-Citing Electronic Information in History Papers by Maurice Crouse Department of History, The University of Memphis <email@example.com> 8 May 2013 Copyright © 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 by Maurice Crouse.
+For a page cited indirectly: Miller, Allison.
+Citing Electronic Information in History Papers.
+By Maurice Crouse Department of History, The University of Memphis <email@example.com> 8 May 2013 Copyright © 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 by Maurice Crouse.
 You may freely reproduce this document, provided that you reproduce it in its entirety and without any modification.

 This document is available in a Slovenian translation by Victor Zdrawlica at Index IntroductionThe Basis of My RecommendationsModels and Examples Individual Works Parts of Works Periodicals and Journals Newspapers and Magazines Abstracts and Reviews of Individual Works Abstracts and Reviews of Periodicals and Journals Electronic Mail (Personal) Electronic Conferences, Interest Groups, Newsgroups (Usenet), and Lists Searches in Online Library Catalogs and Databases Government Publications and Legal DocumentsFinding and Using the Information for CitationsImplications for MethodologyBibliography Crouse, Maurice.
 8 May 2013.
 U.S. U.S. A Brief Citation Guide for Internet Sources in History and the Humanities.
 A BRIEF CITATION GUIDE FOR INTERNET SOURCES IN HISTORY AND THE HUMANITIES (Version 2.1) by: Melvin E. Page 20 February 1996 for:H-AFRICA Humanities On-Line andHistory Department University of Natal at Durban Durban, South Africa phone: 27-31-260-3104 fax: 27-31-260-2621 The following suggestions for citations of Internet sources in history and the humanities are derived from the essential principles of academic citation in Kate L.